damalis/full-stack-apache2-joomla-for-everyone-with-docker-compose/README.md

 - [How install docker](https://docs.docker.com/engine/install/)
 - [How install docker compose](https://docs.docker.com/compose/install/)

 Clone this repository or copy the files from this repository into a new folder.
-In the **docker-compose.yml** file you may change the database from MariaDB to MySQL.

 Make sure to [add your user to the `docker` group](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

 ## Manual

 ### Configuration

 download with

 ```
 git clone https://github.com/damalis/full-stack-apache2-joomla-for-everyone-with-docker-compose.git
 ```